 More than ever, companies rely on the integrity of their IT infrastructure to do business.
 That means effective network management to prevent downtime.
-A critical part of that is accurate clock synchronization between all the devices on the network.
+A critical part of that is accurate time synchronization between all the devices on the network.

 Throughout the network, workstations, servers and other devices are constantly recording data with timestamps as files are created, transactions occur and messages are sent.
 These timestamps can directly affect other operations such as timed back-ups and file synchronization, as well as how and when other time-dependent, automated, processes critical to the running of the business occur.